jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 ### 60A Charges as security
 (1) This section applies if—
-  (a) an Auckland water organisation has granted a security interest over a charge or charging regime revenue as security for a loan or the performance of any obligations under an incidental arrangement; and
+  (a) an Auckland water organisation has granted a security interest over a water services charge or the revenue from water services charges revenue as security for a loan or the performance of any obligations under an incidental arrangement; and
   (b) a receiver has been appointed under section 40A or 40B of the Receiverships Act 1993 in respect of that loan or arrangement; and
   (c) the Crown monitor has been informed of the appointment.
 (2) The receiver may, without further authority than this section, assess and collect in each financial year a charge under this section to recover sufficient funds to meet—
   (a) the payment of the Auckland water organisation’s commitments in respect of the loan or incidental arrangement during that year; and
   (b) the reasonable costs of administering, assessing, and collecting the charge.
 (3) However, a receiver may not create, or receive, any interest or security in water services infrastructure.
-(4) A charge under this section must be assessed as a uniform charge in the dollar on the water services charges of a property—
+(4) A charge under this section must be assessed as an amount that is a uniform percentage (which percentage may exceed 100%) of the total water services charge payable in relation to a property during the 12-month period ending on the last day of the calendar month immediately before the month in which the charge is assessed under this section.
-  (a) in Auckland; or
-  (b) if the Auckland water organisation resolved that, at the time when the loan was being raised or the incidental arrangement was being entered into, it was for the benefit of only a specified area, that area.
-(5) A charge under this section over any 1 or more of the assets of an Auckland water organisation is subject to section 40D(5) and (6) of the Receiverships Act 1993.
+(5) A charge under this section over any 1 or more of the assets of an Auckland water organisation is subject to the Receiverships Act 1993.
+(5A) A charge under this section must not be limited by a Watercare charter made under section 77 of the Local Government (Water Services Preliminary Arrangements) Act 2024.
+(5B) A charge imposed under this section is—
+  (a) a debt due to the Auckland water organisation; and (b) recoverable as a debt by the Auckland water organisation in any court of competent jurisdiction.
+(5B) A charge imposed under this section is—
+  (a) a debt due to the Auckland water organisation; and (b) recoverable as a debt by the Auckland water organisation in any court of competent jurisdiction.
-(6) In this section, Crown monitor means a Crown monitor appointed under section 72 of the Local Government (Water Services Preliminary Arrangements) Act 2024.
+(6) In this section,—
+  - **Crown monitor** means a Crown monitor appointed under section 72 of the Local Government (Water Services Preliminary Arrangements) Act 2024
+  - **incidental arrangement** has the same meaning as in section 112 of the Local Government Act 2002
+  - **loan** has the same meaning as in section 112 of the Local Government Act 2002
+  - **property** means a street address that, at any point in a 12-month period ending on the last day of the calendar month immediately before the month during which a charge is assessed under this section, is (or has been) connected to 1 or more of an Auckland water organisation’s—
+    (a) water supply services:
+    (b) wastewater services:
+    (c) stormwater services (if responsibility for stormwater services has been transferred to an Auckland water organisation under a transfer agreement under section 12 of the Local Government (Water Services) Act 2025)
+  - **stormwater services** has the same meaning as in section 4 of the Local Government (Water Services) Act 2025
+  - **water services charges** means any charges set by an Auckland water organisation (including charges under section 86 of the Local Government (Water Services) Act 2025) for providing—
+    (a) water supply services:
+    (b) wastewater services:
+    (c) stormwater services (if responsibility for stormwater services has been transferred to an Auckland water organisation under a transfer agreement under section 12 of the Local Government (Water Services) Act 2025).

 **Auckland water organisation may propose bylaws**

 ### 61 Auckland water organisation may propose bylaw
-(1) An Auckland water organisation may propose to the governing body of the Auckland Council, in writing, that a bylaw relating to the management or supply of water supply or wastewater services be made by the Council under a specified enactment.
-(2) As soon as practicable after receiving a proposal under subsection (1), the governing body of the Auckland Council must decide whether the proposed bylaw meets the following requirements:
-  (a) the proposed bylaw is a bylaw relating to the management or supply of water supply or wastewater services; and (b) the specified enactment under which the proposed bylaw is to be made authorises the making of the bylaw; and (c) the proposed bylaw complies with the applicable statutory requirements of that enactment and any other relevant enactment; and
-  (d) the proposed bylaw is not inconsistent with any strategy, policy, plan, or bylaw of the Council; and (e) the proposed bylaw can be implemented and enforced in a cost-effective manner.
-(3) If the governing body of the Auckland Council decides that a proposed bylaw— (a) meets the requirements of subsection (2), it must give written notice of its decision to the organisation:
-  (b) does not meet the requirements of subsection (2), it must give written notice of its decision (with reasons) to the organisation.
+[Repealed]

 ### 62 Auckland water organisation must consult on proposed bylaw
-(1) This section applies if an Auckland water organisation has received notice under section 61(3)﻿(a) from the governing body of the Auckland Council in respect of a bylaw that the organisation has proposed.
-(2) The organisation must confirm the proposed bylaw using the special consultative procedure and, for that purpose, section 156(1) of the Local Government Act 2002 applies, with any necessary modifications, as if the organisation were a local authority and the bylaw were a bylaw being made under that Act.
-(3) If, after acting under subsection (2), the organisation confirms the proposed bylaw, it must give written notice of its decision to the governing body of the Auckland Council and the governing body must adopt the bylaw by resolution.
-(4) If, after acting under subsection (2), the organisation modifies the proposed bylaw, it must give written notice of its decision to the governing body of the Auckland Council and the governing body must,—
-  (a) if satisfied that the proposed bylaw meets the requirements of section 61(2), adopt the bylaw by resolution; or (b) if not satisfied that the proposed bylaw meets the requirements of section 61(2), give notice to the organisation under section 61(3)﻿(b).
-(5) Where the Auckland Council adopts under subsection (3) or (4)﻿(a) a bylaw that is made under the Local Government Act 2002, the requirements of sections 86, 155, and 156 of that Act are deemed to be satisfied in respect of that bylaw.
+[Repealed]

 **Powers of Auckland water organisation**